m-miley/AirbnbAshevilleNC/README.md

 ## Overview

-Airbnb Data Analysis to suggest pricing structure.
-Using Excel to analyze a raw data set, I cleaned, transformed, explored, and interpreted the data, then communicate findings in an 8 minute PowerPoint presentation using Excel visualization techniques.
+Airbnb Data Analysis to suggest pricing structure for existing and future hosts.
+Using Excel to analyze a raw data set, I strategically cleaned, transformed, explored, and interpreted the data, then communicated findings in an 8 minute PowerPoint presentation by enlisting Excel visualization techniques.

 ## Summary